Luxbyte/svg-path-converter/README.md

 ## Updates

+### Version 1.0.12
+* Fixed bug related to trailing zeroes in path when using precision > 0 [(Thanks to SkylerLipthay)](https://github.com/Luxbyte/svg-path-converter/pull/3)
+* Changed default precision from 0 to 4

 ### Version 1.0.11
 * Fixed path 'm' commands with more than 2 parameters
 * Fixed some `<rect>` elements not being converted correctly